dustinfast/TeamPlayTracker/README.md

 For help setting up and managing events, see `TeamPlayHowTo.pdf`.

 **Developer**
 Open the included solution file `AWGAEventTracker.sln` in Microsoft Visual Studio 2015 or higher.
-Persistent data is stored in `AWGA.mdb` with the data store's clear text password appearing in `main.cs`.
+Persistent data is stored in `data.mdb` with the data store's clear text password appearing in `main.cs`.
+(Note: the schmea of this data store has not been normalized.)

 ## "Team-Play" Tournament Description